kconde-ctrl/9platinumcs3/Q1/classRelationships.md

 ## Existing Class

-Class:
+Class: Computer Device

-Description:
+Description: Represents a physical computer workstation device managed within a computer laboratory system.
+It tracks the hardware specifications, operational status and assignment details of a desktop or laptop unit
+Properties

 ## New Related Class

-Class:
+Class: ITDepartment

-Description:
+Description: Represents an IT department or laboratory unit that manages and maintains multiple computing hardware devices

 ## Association

-Relationship:
+Relationship: HAS-A manages

-Explanation:
+Explanation: ITDepartment manages ComputerDevice

 ## Multiplicity

-Multiplicity:
+Multiplicity: 1 : 0

-Explanation:
+Explanation: One ITDepartment manages zero or many ComputerDvices

 ## UML Class Relationship Diagram